 Section 1.The annual meeting of the members of this Association shall be held at Otis Association (office), 2501 Bannister Road, P.O.
 Box 599, Carlsbad, NM 88221 or such other places as set forth in the notice of the meeting to the members, at 7:00 p.m. on the fourth Thursday of February of each year if not a legal holiday, or if a legal holiday, on the next business day following.

 Annual membership meeting.
-The purpose of the annual meeting is to elect Directors, if applicable, provide reports to the members regarding revenue, expenditures and overall financial condition, changes to and the condition of the water system, review the Consumer Confidence Report, and to transact such other matters as may properly come before the Members.
+The purpose of the annual meeting is for the members to elect the governing Board of Directors and if necessary vote on any documents to amend or modify the governing the Association.
+To aid the members in their voting, the Members will receive the following for evaluation: (i) Reports regarding revenue, expenditures and overall financial condition of the Association; (ii) Changes to and the condition of the water system; and (iii) the Consumer Confidence Report.

-An annual meeting of the membership may be convened only when a quorum of 15 members is present.
-A quorum shall be members in attendance for the Association for the transaction of business.
+Other matters that concern the primary purpose of the meeting, i.e. the election of a Board of Directors may come before the Members.

-In the event a quorum is not met, members in attendance will constitute a quorum.
+Quorum: A quorum shall consist of members present at the the annual meeting or special meeting.

-B. Meetings of the members of the Association may be called at any time by:
+Special Meetings of the members of the Association may be called at any time by:

 President,